amirjahantab/amirjahantab/README.md

 # 🌱 Projects
 Here are some of my projects that showcase my skills and expertise:

+## Object Localization and Classification
+implementation of an object localization and classification model, focusing on the task of identifying and locating objects within images.
+The dataset used for this project is from [Kaggle's](https://www.kaggle.com/c/the-nature-conservancy-fisheries-monitoring) competition.
+The model achived an Accuracy over $95$%.

+Check out the [repository](https://github.com/amirjahantab/Object_Localization_and_Classification) for more information.

 ## Facial Recognition
 This project focuses on the development and implementation of a face recognition system using deep learning techniques.The dataset used for this project is from [Kaggle's](https://www.kaggle.com/kasikrit/att-database-of-faces) competition